dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 Cloud-native applications often have a global audience and require global scale.

-You can globally distribute Cosmos databases across regions and around the world, placing data close to your users, improving response time and reducing latency.
+You can distribute Cosmos databases across regions or around the world, placing data close to your users, improving response time and reducing latency.
 You can add or remove a database from a region without pausing or redeploying your services.
-In the background, Cosmos DB transparently replicates the data to all of the configured regions.
+In the background, Cosmos DB transparently replicates the data to each of the configured regions.

-Cosmos DB supports [active/active](https://kemptechnologies.com/white-papers/unfog-confusion-active-passive-activeactive-load-balancing/) clustering at the global level, enabling you to configure any or all your database regions to support both writes and reads.
+Cosmos DB supports [active/active](https://kemptechnologies.com/white-papers/unfog-confusion-active-passive-activeactive-load-balancing/) clustering at the global level, enabling you to configure any of your database regions to support *both writes and reads*.

-The [Multi-Master](https://docs.microsoft.com/azure/cosmos-db/how-to-multi-master) protocol is an important feature in Cosmos DB that enables the following functionality:
+The [Multi-Master](https://docs.microsoft.com/azure/cosmos-db/multi-master-benefits) protocol is an important feature in Cosmos DB that enables the following functionality:

 - Unlimited elastic write and read scalability.